Understanding Telogen Effluvium

 In some cases, a dermatologist may recommend that medication is necessary to get TE under control.
 If needed, a topical medication called minoxidil can be prescribed.
 Minoxidil will be applied directly to the thinning areas of the scalp.
 Once the underlying cause of TE is identified and reversed then minoxidil can be stopped.
 If the trigger for TE cannot be rendered then minoxidil is needed until the underlying factor is identified and eliminated.

 Once the underlying factor is eliminated, an active approach is beneficial to speed up the hair regrowth.
-Therapies like low-level light therapy and platelet-rich plasma (PRP) injections have shown promise in regrowing hair.
+Therapies like low-level light therapy and scalp injections have shown promise in regrowing hair.
 These therapy options can be used individually or together for the most promising results.

 While TE can be worrisome, it can also be managed.
 The key is to play a proactive role in your health.
 Reducing stressors, eating a well-balanced diet, and having open communication with your primary provider or dermatologist are all solutions in combating TE.
 Whatever the cause of hair loss from TE, it is fully reversible.
 The hair follicle itself is not permanently damaged and the hair will eventually grow back.